emilrueh/lua-genai/README.md

 # Lua Wrapper for Generative AI APIs

-A developer-friendly Lua interface for working with multiple generative AI providers.
-This library abstracts away provider-specific payload structures and response parsing, allowing you to switch between models from OpenAI or Anthropic without rewriting your code.
+A developer-friendly Lua interface for working with multiple generative AI providers, abstracting away provider-specific payload structures and response parsing so you can easily switch between OpenAI or Anthropic models without rewriting your code.

 ## Providers Implemented